chmouel/tekton-asa-code/README.md

 You can have a label to check where you can say only run the notifications when this label is on the PR.
 The argument between the "{{ }}" are coming directly from tekton-asa-code so usually you want to leave them be here.

+If you want to use this with tekton-asa-code, you just need to have those "{{ }}" replaced with trigger binding from tekton-triggers from a github event.

 ## Examples